Whatsontech: Your Guide to 2026 Tech Trends

 Artificial intelligence (AI) and machine learning (ML) are arguably the most transformative forces in modern technology.
 AI refers to the simulation of human intelligence in machines programmed to think and learn like humans.
 Machine learning is a subset of AI that allows systems to automatically learn and improve from experience without being explicitly programmed.

 For example, businesses are increasingly using ML to analyze customer behavior with greater precision, predict market trends more accurately, and optimize complex supply chains.
 This extends beyond mere efficiency to the creation of entirely new business models and enhanced customer experiences.
 The ethical implications and the need for responsible AI development remain critical aspects of this ongoing revolution.
+As of June 2026, there is a significant focus on AI explainability and bias mitigation, ensuring that AI systems are fair, transparent, and accountable.

 Quantum Computing: Unlocking Unprecedented Power